TL;DR

 The esports genre is incredibly vast, attracting thousands of new players and millions of viewers every single year.
 However, it’s not just a facet of gaming that’s beholden to only one type of game.
 The esports scene is home to not only MOBAs, fighting games, RTS titles, and shooters but many other releases that you may not be immediately aware of.

-We’re going over all the types of esports games available in 2025 so you can have the full picture of what’s available to watch and play, with insights on the popular tournaments for each esports sub-genre, with considerations made to the prize pools, their history, and analysis of the popular games.
+We’re going over all the types of esports games available in 2025 so you can have the full picture of what’s available to watch and play, with insights on the popular tournaments for each esports sub-genre, with considerations made to the prize pools, history, and analysis of the popular games.
+Some of them might even surprise you and encourage you to try them out for yourself.
+Let’s dive in.

 Fighting games

-• Fighting games have been an esports for over 30 years
+- Fighting games have been an esports mainstay for over 30 years

 Fighting games (and the Fighting Game Community) have been a staple of the esports genre for decades, being one of the oldest forms of competitive video games, predating many others in the scene.
 Fighting games emerged in the arcades in the early 1980s but gained popularity in the 1990s with landmark releases such as Street Fighter 2 and Tekken, which saw a budding competitive scene.